sueszli/blog/job market.md

 to game this system you'd go for the highest-paying job within your reach and do just enough to meet the requirements.

-so why doesn't this happen in the real world?
+this begs the question: why doesn't this happen in the real world?

 because hiring is complex and everyone has a unique utility function. people also try to find personal fulfillment, happiness, excitement, prestige, etc. in their jobs.